To ingest AWS Elastic Load Balancer access

 honeyelb ingest with one or more ELB

---writekey flag must be set to your API key (we have included yours in the examples below).
+--writekey flag must be set to your API key.

 By default the events will be sent to a dataset called